squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

   + :n:`@ident`: the top-most element of :n:`F`
-    must be an assumption, which is popped and unified with the formula corresponding to the hypothesis, axiom or proven goal identified by :n:`@ident`.
+    must be an assumption, which is popped and unified with the formula corresponding to the hypothesis, axiom or proved goal identified by :n:`@ident`.

   + :n:`(% @proof_term)`: the proof-term argument
-    :n:`@proof_term` is (recursively resolved) intro a formula, which is then unified with the top-most element of :n:`F`.
+    :n:`@proof_term` is recursively resolved into a formula, which is then unified with the top-most element of :n:`F`.

   + :n:`_`: if :n:`F`'s top-most element is a variable